 - Collisions caused by poor equipment, such as faulty reflectors on trailers

-Macon motorcycle accident attorney Jarome Gautreaux is here to help.
+Macon motorcycle accident lawyer, Jarome Gautreaux is here to help.
 If you’ve been injured on a motorcycle, Gautreaux Law can help you obtain complete and fair compensation.
 Contact us today at 478-238-9758.
 As always, we offer free consultations and there is no fee to our clients unless we recover money for you.